 Tools

 Tools let agents take actions: things like fetching data, running code, calling external APIs, and even using a computer.
-There are three classes of tools in the Agent SDK:
+The SDK supports five categories:

-- Function calling: these allow you to use any Python function as a tool.
+- Function calling: wrap any Python function as a tool.

 Hosted tools